'For them, it was just politics and it was a game': Anita Hill

 Twenty-seven years later, at another Supreme Court judge confirmation hearing, the world watched again.
 This time, Christine Blasey Ford testified that Supreme Court nominee Brett Kavanaugh sexually assaulted her in high school.

 As the spectacle unfolded, echoes of the past rang loud.
-For many this week, Hill's experience has been both a painful, enraging memory and a rallying cry.
+For many, Hill's experience was both a painful, enraging memory and a rallying cry.

-I'm wondering if we're more open about questions of sexual harassment today?
+I'm wondering whether we're more open about questions of sexual harassment today?

 I think we are more open.
 And I do think that the conversation about sexual harassment has really gone beyond some of the myths and stereotypes that we were dealing with in 1991.
 I don't believe, for example, that people honestly believe that only bad women are sexually harassed.